ymbrite/dmb/posts/what-concept-lies-beneath-the-little-boy.md

 ---
-title: 'what concept lies beneath the little boy?'
+title: 'What concept lies beneath the little boy?'
 date: '2025-09-15'
 ---